 Gaming addiction is a term used to describe a situation in which individuals play video games to the extent that their lives and welfare suffer as a result.
 Gaming addiction is generally described as featuring social and psychological symptoms such as isolation, mood swings, and social awkwardness in addition to physical detriments such as carpal tunnel and obesity.
 Gaming addiction is often seen as an attack on the gaming community by gamers.
+Many gamers are hardcore, at times playing for 10 hours straight.
+Especially with the use of new technologies such as gaming headsets like this one ps3 wireless stereo headset, gamers are taking things to the next level.
 However, the goal in treating gaming addiction is not to stop the addict from playing video games at all, but instead to teach them to play video games in such a way and to such an extent that they can put other aspects of their life such as their social behavior and employment first.

 Online gaming addiction is a separate but related phenomenon to gaming addiction.
 The primary difference is that online gaming addiction features the playing of online games over traditional console or computer gaming.
 Online gaming addiction is interesting and unique because online gamers often do not feel the social isolation that console gamers do.
 This is because online games usually have a social aspect which leads online gamers to feel as though they have a fulfilling social life even when they rarely or never interact with other human beings outside of a virtual setting.